maltheism/pyCatz/README.md

-# pyCat - iEEG to BIDS Converter
+# pyCat - iEEG to BIDS Converter Wizard

 pyCat is a GUI interface for iEEG to BIDS conversion for LORIS (Longitudinal Online Research and Imaging System).